-In order to ensure traceability of the machinery, the information placed on the machinery, must be visible, legible and indelible, as is stated by the European Commission in Item 1.7.3 of Annex I of the Machinery Directive.
+In order to ensure the traceability of machinery, the information placed on machinery must be visible, legible and indelible, as is stated by the European Commission in Item 1.7.3 of Annex I of the Machinery Directive.
 The following information should be displayed on the machine plate:

 - The business name

 - Authorized representative

 - The year of construction

 - Additionally: information for the safe use of the machine must be displayed on the machinery

 What does this mean exactly?
 From our experience, most uncertainties are related to the requirements for the address, the designation and the information for safe use.